- Financial Services

 •Chair, Board of Directors of the Kings County District Attorney Alumni Association

-Jeff Kern is a special counsel in the Business Trial and White Collar practice groups in the firm's New York and Los Angeles offices.
+Jeff Kern is a special counsel in the Government Contracts, Investigations, and International Trade Practice Group in the firm's New York and Los Angeles offices.
 He is admitted to practice in New York and Massachusetts.